Buddhist Symbols Overview

 The Dharma represents teaching, and Sangha stands for the monastic community.

-The Triratna or ‘Triple Gem’ is one of the most ancient Buddhist symbols and is strongly associated with the path that Buddha created for people to follow.
+The Triratna or ‘Triple Gem’ is one of the most ancient Buddhist symbols and is strongly associated with Buddha’s path for people to follow.

 3. The Footprint of the Buddha or the Buddhapada

 Buddhapada is another symbol beside the Buddhist symbols lotus flower.
-The symbol consists of a print of both the feet or might contain the impression of one foot as well.
+The symbol consists of a print of both the feet or might contain the impression of one foot.

-It represents the fact that Buddha was physically present even at the time when the religion of Buddhism consisted of no statues at all.
+It represents the fact that Buddha was physically present even when the religion of Buddhism consisted of no statues at all.

 The period from the time the Buddha’s footprints are found is known as an ant-iconic stage.
 Today, the footprints represent Buddha’s absence since he has now entered nirvana.